Quasars at intermediate redshift are not special; but they are often satellites: Conclusions

 Our main conclusions are: \begin{itemize} \item The probability that a galaxy has quasar activity is independent of dark matter halo mass. \item QSOs host galaxies have a large satellite fraction, probably due to their low number density (and this is possible, even without a large one-halo term). \item We infer the halo mass distribution of QSOs to be very broad, independent of assumptions in modelling about the parent population. \item All QSOs can {\it not\/} be in LRG host galaxies (at more than the 3$\sigma$ level). \item Likewise, all QSOs cannot correspond only to ELG host galaxies (at the $\sim$2$\sigma$ level). \item Given that the spline model works and that the parameter $f_{\rm on}$ is flat, the error function is generally a good model to describe $N_{\rm QSO}(M_{\rm halo})$. \end{itemize}

 The discussion of how environmental influences or assembly bias affects the QSO population is left for future studies.
-In the broadest sense, this self-sufficient study, in which the internally observed and measured correlation functions constrain the characteristics of the native halo catalogue, provides a much more self-consistent picture to the nuanced world of quasar occupation: {\bf (i)} This likelihood- driven study, grants a fair chance to multiple characteristic dependencies to arise from the measurement.
-The inferred indifference of the satellite fraction to the host halo mass in this picture, distinguishes itself from the previous studies and reported discrepancies where the partially outsourced measurement, halo model or adapted halo mass distribution, invite a host of added assumptions and justifications ( see, e.g., \citet{Eftekharzadeh2019} and \citet{KayoOguri2012} for a similarly adapted functional forms for halo profile and halo mass distribution model and yet significantly different satellite fraction that was attributed to a plausible luminosity dependency of the small scale clustering as opposed to lack there of in large scale.). {\bf(ii)} This study highlights the notion that sampling quasars that belong to a group or are otherwise members of a close-pair system (a.k.a ``binary''), leads to diverging conclusions on satellite occupation (see $\sec$ \ref{sec:discussion_fsat}).
-This could be viewed as further evidence for hierarchical growth studies that have found earlier formation time for close halo pairs compared to their distant counterparts \citep{Sheth1999,Harker2006}.
+In the broadest sense, this self-sufficient study, in which the internally observed and measured correlation functions constrain the characteristics of the native halo catalogue, provides a much more self-consistent picture to the nuanced world of quasar occupation: {\bf (i)} This likelihood-driven study grants a fair chance to multiple characteristic dependencies to arise from the measurement.
+The inferred indifference of the satellite fraction to the host halo mass in this picture, distinguishes itself from the previous studies and reported discrepancies where the partially outsourced measurement, halo model or adapted halo mass distribution, invite a host of added assumptions and justifications.
+See, e.g., \citet{Eftekharzadeh2019} and \citet{KayoOguri2012} for similarly adapted functional forms for the halo profile and halo mass distribution model, and yet significantly different satellite fraction that was attributed to a plausible luminosity dependency of the small scale clustering as opposed to lack thereof on large scales. {\bf(ii)} This study highlights the notion that sampling quasars that belong to a group or are otherwise members of a close-pair system (a.k.a. `binary'), leads to diverging conclusions on satellite occupation (see $\sec$ \ref{sec:discussion_fsat}).
+This could be viewed as further evidence for hierarchical growth studies that have found earlier formation times for close halo pairs compared to their distant counterparts \citep{Sheth1999,Harker2006}.